800-450-6118

 Jobs Causing Carpal Tunnel

-Jobs Causing Carpal Tunnel Syndrome
+Which Jobs are Causing Carpal Tunnel Syndrome?

 The CDC also announced that carpal tunnel syndrome is now the most common hand disorder in the USA.
-And the alarming thing about carpal tunnel is that it’s still on the rise!
+And the alarming thing about carpal tunnel is that it’s still on the rise.

-pins & needles
+pins & needles in a hand

 Carpal tunnel syndrome in the workforce

-That's why doctors characterize it as a type of repetitive strain injury or RSI.
-In fact, repetitive hand activity is the common thread among jobs causing carpal tunnel.
-Repetitive, rapid, and forceful motions (like constant grip-and-release) seem to be the key to causing this condition.
+That's why doctors characterize carpal tunnel as a type of repetitive strain injury or RSI.
+In fact, repetitive hand activity is the common thread among jobs causing carpal tunnel syndrome.
+Certain harmful hand activities like repetitive, rapid, and forceful motions (like constant grip-and-release) seem to be the key to causing this condition.

-Over 4.8 million people have a new diagnosis of carpal tunnel syndrome every year.
-This assumes a US working population of 160 million.
+• Over 4.8 million people have a new diagnosis of carpal tunnel syndrome every year.
+(This assumes a US working population of 160 million.)

-Other amazing statistics about carpal tunnel syndrome include:
+Other amazing statistics about carpal tunnel syndrome

 Specific jobs causing carpal tunnel